googleapis/python-aiplatform/README.rst

 Importing
 ^^^^^^^^^
-Vertex AI SDK resource based functionality can be used by importing the following namespace:
+Gemini Enterprise Agent Platform SDK resource based functionality can be used by importing the following namespace:

 .. code-block:: Python